arnodelorme/wp15/usecase-2.1/README.md

     wget https://s3.amazonaws.com/openneuro.org/ds004148/CHANGES
     cd ..

-## Creating pseudo input data

-_This is still to be implemented.
-It requires some BIDS-specific tooling to make the input dataset properly anonymous, possibly by replacing it with pseudodata.
-That allows the researcher to interact with the dataset and code to implement and test the pipeline.
-The pipeline should run on the pseudo data just as it runs on the real input data._

 ## Output data

 The output will consist of a tsv file with the average age of the participants.